-Whereas emergency nurses provide a vital role in medical error reduction in one of the highest risk areas (according to the Institute of Medicine); and
+Whereas emergency physicians provide a vital role in medical error reduction in one of the highest risk areas (according to the Institute of Medicine);

-Therefore be it resolved that AAEM asserts that, as a guideline for comprehensive, moderate acuity emergency departments, the minimum emergency nurse-to-patient staffing ratio should be 1:3 or based on the rate of patient influx such that the rate of 1.25 patients per nurse per hour is not exceeded.
-In addition, dedicated triage and charge nurses are necessary in higher volume departments.
+Therefore be it resolved that AAEM asserts that, as a guideline for comprehensive, moderate acuity emergency departments, the emergency physician staffing ratio should be based on the rate of patient influx such that the rate of 2.5 patients per physician per hour is not exceeded.